Chopping Mall

-Chopping Mall is a 1986 American techno-horror film co-written and directed by Jim Wynorski, produced by Julie Corman, and starring Kelli Maroney, Tony O'Dell, John Terlesky, Russell Todd, Paul Bartel, Mary Woronov, and Barbara Crampton.
+Chopping Mall is a 1986 American independent techno-horror film co-written and directed by Jim Wynorski, produced by Julie Corman, and starring Kelli Maroney, Tony O'Dell, John Terlesky, Russell Todd, Paul Bartel, Mary Woronov, and Barbara Crampton.
 It focuses on three high-tech security robots turning maniacal and killing teenage employees inside a shopping mall after dark.

 The film was test-screened under the title Killbots by its distributor, Concorde Pictures.
 After it performed poorly with test audiences, the film was re-titled Chopping Mall, and approximately 19 minutes were excised.

 In the years since its release, Chopping Mall has gone on to develop a cult following, and been subjected to film criticism for its perceived themes of human consumption and excess during the Reagan Era in the United States.

 Plot

 Park Plaza Mall has just installed a state-of-the-art security system, including shutters across all exits and three high-tech robots programmed to disable and apprehend thieves using tasers and tranquilizer guns.
-Allison and Suzie, co-workers at a pizzeria in the mall, join their respective boyfriends, Greg and Ferdy—along with their other friends, couples Rick and Linda, and Mike and Leslie—for an after-hours party in a furniture store where Mike, Greg, and Ferdy work.
-Once the mall closes for the night, the couples begin to have sex, drink, and party inside the furniture store.
+Allison Parks and Suzie Lynn, co-workers at a pizzeria in the mall, join up with Ferdy Meisel and Greg Wiliams (Suzie's boyfriend) along with their other friends, couples Rick and Linda Stanton, and Mike Brennan and Leslie Todd—for an after-hours party in a furniture store where Mike, Greg, and Ferdy work.
+Once the mall closes for the night, the two couples begin to have sex, drink, and party inside the furniture store while Allison is set up to watch movies with Ferdy.

 Outside, a lightning storm strikes the mall several times and damages the computer controlling Protectors 1, 2 and 3, which malfunction and kill the technicians and a janitor before starting their routine patrol.
 When Mike goes to purchase cigarettes for Leslie at a vending machine, Protector 1 attacks him and slashes his throat.
-Leslie goes to find him, she is chased by Protector 1, which beams a laser at her, causing her head to explode.
-The others witness Leslie's murder, and barricade themselves in a stock room.
+When Leslie goes to find him, she is chased by Protector 1, which kills her with a laser.
+The others witness Leslie's death, and barricade themselves in a stock room.

 The women attempt to escape through an air vent, but Suzie panics and they exit the vent system into an automotive shop, arming themselves with gasoline and flares.
 Meanwhile, the men break into a sporting-goods store to arm themselves with firearms.
 Reunited, the group use a propane tank to seemingly destroy Protector 1.
 While the men set up the elevator as a booby trap, the killbots ambush the women and ignite Suzie by shooting her gasoline can, burning her alive.
 Greg unsuccessfully shoots them before Rick drags him away.